adenueltech/StarkQuest/DEPLOYMENT_GUIDE.md

-# StarkQuest Deployment Guide
+# StarkEarn Deployment Guide

-This guide will help you deploy the StarkQuest smart contracts and configure the application.
+This guide will help you deploy the StarkEarn smart contracts and configure the application.

 ## Prerequisites